The Hacktron REST API authenticates every request with an organization‑scoped API key sent in theDocumentation Index

 Testing your key

-A successful response returns HTTP 200 and a JSON body containing data, total, page, and limit fields.
+To verify a key is working, list scans:200 and a JSON body containing data, total, page, and limit fields.

 Common failures: